Severson-Group/docs.amdc.dev/source/getting-started/user-guide/math-benchmarks/math-benchmarks.md

 ![alt text](images/accelNanoseconds.svg)

 The fast functions outperform their standard counterparts in every case.

+Use this page as a reference for ballparking about how many of a certain operation will fit within the allocated 100us timeframe.
+For instance, using the pow() function 140 times would be the around the limit, or doing 4350 integer divisions.

 If you have any other ideas for speeding up operations, feel free to reach out!